 • Installing a dedicated electrical circuit, $250.

-Installing an ENERGY STAR-certified ductless mini-split can make you eligible for valuable tax credits.
-The mini-split tax credit is $300 for qualified systems installed at your house through December 31, 2021.
-We suggest consulting with your tax professional for more info.
+Getting an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
+The mini-split tax credit is $300 for eligible systems installed at your home through December 31, 2021.
+We suggest consulting with your tax professional for more details.

 Energy companies in Wyandotte also usually give rebates for buying energy-efficient heating and cooling equipment.
-We’ll help you go through this process to ensure you have the best value from your new mini-split unit.
+We’ll help you figure out this process to confirm you get the best value from your new mini-split unit.

-Although installing a mini-split is typically pricier than standard heating and cooling systems, it’s a very efficient way to heat and cool tricky spots in your residence.
+Although getting a mini-split is often more expensive than typical heating and cooling systems, it’s an extremely efficient approach to heat and cool troublesome areas in your home.
 These include:

 • Additions.